 Taste and adjust the seasonings again with salt, pepper, sugar and tamarind.

-Using a clean skillet over medium heat, add in 3 TBSP of oil.
+In a skillet over medium heat, add 3 TBSP of oil.

 Heat the oil up to almost smoking point.

 *No need to season the fish as they already been cured.*

 Place the fish, skin side down, away from you, onto the skillet.

 Using a slotted spatula, gently press the fish down.